beauremus/pacnet/README.md

 ## Getting Started

-Getting started will walk you through setup that is required before using the Python-ACNET interface.
+Getting started will walk you through setup that is required before using the Pi-ACNET interface.

 ## Equipment